Function Keys of Computer Keyboard – F Keys

 The F9 key is one of the function keys found on most computer keyboards.
 Here’s a comprehensive explanation of its common functions and uses.

-Refresh or Recalculate:
+Refresh or Recalculate

-Debugging and Development:
+Debugging and Development

 In some video games, F9 may be assigned to a specific in-game action or function by default or through user customization options.
-For example, in certain PC games, pressing F9 may toggle the in-game heads-up display (HUD) on or off, providing a clearer view of the game environment during gameplay.

 F10 Key Used For Right Click Work